 To make the next steps easier to follow, I recommend that you start exploring this technique using an ultra-wide-angle lens such as the Nikon 14-24mm or similar focal lengths.

 While it’s not essential, it’s going to be a lot easier to perform this technique using a tripod as it ensures that the camera doesn’t move between images.
-This is important when we blend them together in Photoshop later on.
+This is important when we follow the focus stacking post-processing technique.

 Now, set up the image like you normally would and find a good composition that has a distance between foreground and background.
-I recommend using an aperture between f/7.1 and f/11 but this might depend on the specific situation.
-Adjust the ISO and Shutter Speed according to the normal practices.
+I recommend using an aperture between f/5.6 and f/8, but this might depend on the specific situation.
+Adjust the ISO and Shutter Speed according to normal practices learned from the Exposure Triangle.

 Adjust the Focus and Capture the Images